oroinc/documentation/crm/user_guide/sales_processes_workflow.rst

 3. Any opportunity (whether it was developed or not) may be closed, either as won or lost, subject to the deal outcomes.

-4. Any disqualified lead may be reactivated, which means a new lead will be created.
-A follow-up note can also be created for every disqualified lead.
+4. Any disqualified lead may be renewed.
+To do this:

+  - Navigate to the Lead.
+  - Edit its properties.
+  - Change **Status** attribute to **New/Qualified**.

 5. Any closed opportunity can be reopened, which will result in creation of a new opportunity.

 .. image:: ./img/sales_process/sales_process_wf.png